alexanderogle/infectionsim/README_PIPELINE.md

         - `ValidateInputs`: Validates that inputs passed are of proper type.
         - `RunModel`: Runs an instance of the model

-# Submitting Luigi Task
+# Submitting an InfectionSim Run

 - Execute at command line using input file:

-        python -m luigi --module pipeline RunModel --input-file model_params.yaml --local-scheduler

-- Execute at command line using default values:

-        python -m luigi --module pipeline RunModel --local-scheduler
+        python -m luigi --module pipeline RunModel [--input-file PATH-TO-INPUT-FILE] [--send-to-cloud] --local-scheduler

+    - Optional Parameters:
+        - `--input-file PATH-TO-INPUT-FILE`: Override default parameters with input file.
+        - `[--send-to-cloud]`: Sync with S3 bucket before and after run.

 The pipeline data is stored in `.pipeline_data`.
-Each run creates a unique `run_id` by using the time since epoch in seconds and the process ID as `IntType`.
+Each run creates a unique `run_id` by using the time since epoch in seconds and the process ID both as `IntType`.

 # Run Model as Standalone Process